 Great saints of God have beautifully, if feebly, attempted to capture the height and depth and weight of such a majestic verse as this.
 In his Confessions, Augustine wrote, “You have made us for yourself, and our hearts are restless until they find their rest in you.”
-Pascal’s oft-quoted idea that people have a God-shaped vacuum in their hearts only God can fill strikes a similar note.
+Pascal’s oft-quoted words that people have a God-shaped vacuum in their hearts that only God can fill strike a similar note.

-We do have a longing in our hearts for eternity, or better, the God of eternity.
+We do have a longing in our hearts for eternity – or better – for the God of eternity.
 Perhaps C.S.
-Lewis in, The Weight of Glory, best expressed this deep desire of our hearts.
-He wrote,
+Lewis, in The Weight of Glory, best expressed this great desire of our hearts.
+He wrote:

 In speaking of this desire for our own far-off country, which we find in ourselves even now, I feel a certain shyness… I am trying to rip open the inconsolable secret in each of one of you – the secret which hurts so much that you take your revenge on it by calling names like Nostalgia and Romanticism and Adolescence… We cannot tell it because it is a desire for something that has never actually appeared in our experience.
 We cannot hide it because our experience is constantly suggesting it, and we betray ourselves like lovers at the mention of a name.

 …The books or music in which we thought the beauty was located will betray us if we trust to them; it was not in them, it only came through them, and what came through them was longing.
 These things – the beauty, the memory of our own past – are good images of what we really desire, but if they are mistaken for the thing itself, they turn into dumb idols, breaking the hearts of their worshippers.
 For they are not the thing in itself; they are only the scent of a flower we have not found, the echo of a tune we have not heard, news from a country we have never yet visited.”